Algorant/obsidian_backup/MV/Work/Medtronic/Projects/Socket Tracing/Socket Tracing - Refactor.md

 - Note: Override needs to be before the Cust_ID column matching because lots of things are joined downstream of it
 -  COL Check Step 9 vs alteryx: Missing certified cust and regular date (modified ac.gi date) columns, 40 vs 42
 - Beds and procedures need to be summed and grouped by cust_mid (can be done in sql query)
+- Step 9in the OEM_ORIG_CUST_NM I have an error, think I did string of "sold_to_customer_name" instead of the column